OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

 # Get started developing Excel Custom Functions

-Custom functions enable developers to add new functions to Excel by defining those functions in JavaScript or Typescript as part of an add-in.
-Users within Excel can access custom functions just as they would any native function in Excel, such as `SUM()`.
+With custom functions, developers can now add new functions to Excel by defining them in JavaScript or Typescript as part of an add-in.
+Excel users can access custom functions just as they would any native function in Excel, such as `SUM()`.

 ## Prerequisites